-Imagery will be collected using a hexacopter designed for NOAA’s marine mammal research in Alaska and Antarctica.
-The platform will carry two payloads which collect thermal, color, and UV imagery.
-Imagery will be collected opportunistically with bears in different states, whether resting or coming out of the water, to measure how long it takes for the bear to radiate a detectable heat signature.
-Multispectral imagery of bears on ice, in open snow fields, and near rocks will be collected for use in the development of an automated bear detection model.
+Imagery was collected using a hexacopter (drone) designed for NOAA’s marine mammal research in Alaska and Antarctica.
+The platform carried two payloads which collect thermal, color, and UV imagery.
+Imagery was collected opportunistically with bears in different states, whether resting or coming out of the water, to measure how long it takes for the bear to radiate a detectable heat signature.
+Multispectral imagery of bears on ice, in open snow fields, and near rocks was collected for use in the development of an automated bear detection model.

 Moreland, E. and Boveng, P. (Polar Ecosystems Program, Alaska Fisheries Science Center, NOAA)

-Inukshuk and Ganuk were given a singular diet of seal for a period over several months.
-In the wild, it would be impossible to guarantee what a polar bear ingests over that period of time.
+In the wild, it would be impossible to be certain what a polar bear eats over a period of time.
+Inukshuk and Ganuk were given a singular diet of seal for several months.
 Tissue and blood samples were taken after a determined amount of time to identify indicators (signature) of seal being consumed.
 Since researchers are now able to identify the seal signature in polar bears tissue, this information can be used the in field to track seal distribution and population numbers through wild polar bear samples.

 Thieman, G. (York University), Wensvoort, J. (Toronto Zoo).